-The locality and extent of the proposed TSF is shown in Figure 1.
-And the proposed Nooitgedacht tailings storage facility in relation to the existing mining right area is shown in Figure 2.
+The locality and extent of the proposed TSF and associated pipelines is shown in Figure 1, and the proposed Nooitgedacht tailings storage facility and associated pipelines in relation to the existing mining right area is shown in Figure 2.

-Figure 1: Aerial imagery locality map indicating the location of the proposed new tailings storage facility.
+Figure 1: Aerial imagery locality map indicating the location of the proposed new tailings storage facility and pipelines.

-Figure 2: Locality map indicating the location of the proposed new tailings storage facility in relation to Harmony's mining right areas.
+Figure 2: Locality map indicating the location of the proposed new tailings storage facility and pipelines in relation to Harmony's mining right areas.